SondagesPro/LS-questionExtraSurvey/README.md

 Add survey inside survey : create question with list of response in another survey

+**Warning** : This plugin is not compatible with theme option ajax mode.
+You must use a theme without ajax mode or deactivate the ajax mode in theme option.

 ## Installation

 This plugin is tested with LimeSurvey 2.73, and 3.16.1